 Nutrient levels and soil characteristics will vary from site to site, and may even differ on the same property.
 The only sure way to find out about the soil on a specific property is through a soil test.
-A soil sample is collected from beneath the trees or shrubs and analyzed to determine exact nutrient levels, pH level, organic matter present and nutrient retention capacity.
+A soil sample is collected from beneath the trees or shrubs and to determine exact nutrient levels, pH level, organic matter present and nutrient retention capacity.

 Tried and Tested

-If you fertilize without a soil test, it’s very possible you’ll see no results.
+If you without a soil test, it’s very possible you’ll see no results.
 Not only will you waste your investment, but worse, you could harm soil or plants in the landscape through misapplication.
-Add certain nitrogen fertilizers to a plant with aphids or mites and your infestation may escalate.
+Add certain nitrogen to a plant with aphids or mites and your infestation may escalate.
 Create an imbalance of nutrient levels and see your turf suffer as it competes with trees to uptake what’s available.

 With soil testing, specific nutrient deficiencies as well as problems with pH level or amount of organic matter present can be identified.
-That means fertilization and soil amendments can be tailored to effectively address problems instead of squandering money and creating new issues.
+That means and soil amendments can be tailored to effectively address problems instead of squandering money and creating new issues.